taljuk01/learn-kubernetes-by-doing/README.md

 **[Check icons reference](#icons-reference)**

 - kube-apiserver is the primary interface to interact with your k8s cluster.
-- The kube-apiserver is like a cluster gateway which gets the initial request to the cluster.
+- The kube-apiserver is like a cluster gateway that gets the initial request to the cluster.
-- To interact with the kube-apiserver you can use some client, like the UI kubernetes dashboard, the command line (e.g `kubectl`), or a kubernetes api.
+- To interact with the kube-apiserver you can use some client, like the UI Kubernetes dashboard, the command line (e.g `kubectl`), or a Kubernetes API.
-- It also acts as a gatekeeper for authentication to make sure that only authenticated and authorized requests get through to the cluster.
+- It also acts as a gatekeeper for authentication to make sure that only authenticated and authorized requests can get through the cluster.
-- So whenever you want to schedule new pods, deploy new applications, create new service or any other components you have to talk to the kube-apiserver on the master node and the kube-apiserver then validate your request and if everything is fine then it will forward your request to other processes.
+- So whenever you want to schedule new pods, deploy new applications, create new service, or any other components you have to talk to the kube-apiserver on the master node and the kube-apiserver then validates your request, and if everything is fine then it will forward your request to other processes.

 <p align="center">
   <img src="./assets/k8s-api-server.png" width="100%">